dollhaus/element-docker-demo-external-proxy/README.md

+# element-docker-demo-apache

+This is a fork of [element-docker-demo](https://github.com/element-hq/element-docker-demo) designed to run behind an externally provided host.
+Normally this would be an apache or nginx server, configured with a reverse proxy.

+As such, all mkcert and letsencrypt integrations have been eliminated, and the administrator is expected to handle TLS themselves.

+A possibility of push notification integration is also on the horizon, potentially with ntfy.
+This may take some work, and it may be a better idea to change the approach to notifications from inside synapse/element.

+Below is the original text of the repository prior to forking.

 # element-docker-demo

 element-docker-demo is a minimal example of how to rapidly stand up a Matrix 2.0 stack on macOS or Linux using Docker,